cpske/ISP/introduction/index.md

 Nonetheless, we *assess* your understanding using:

-- *exams*
+- *assessments* on each learning unit, instead of comprehensive midterm & final exams
 - *quizzes*
 - *participation in class*
-- *assignments*
+- *assignments* (homework)
 - *project work and use of good software process*

-The project score is based on how well you apply a process and your individual contribution to the project.
+The project score is based on how well you apply a process, the technical quality, and your individual contribution to the project.
 The final product is only a part of the project score.

-**Minimum Exam Average to Pass**: *average* exam score of **at least 50%** on both written and programming exams to pass.
+**Minimum Average to Pass**: *average* assessments score of **at least 50%** on both lecture and lab parts to pass.

 If you achieve the minimum exam average, then the approximate grading scale based on all your work is: